-11. Intentional Academic

-Components

-Result 2.4: 21c programs support

-learning

-Does the site have at least one program

-strategy, beyond homework help, that is

-specifically designed to support students

-who are performing below grade level or

-struggling academically?

-12. Sustainability and partnerships

-Result 4.2: 21c funded programs utilize

-diverse sources of funding

-Result 4.3: 21c funded programs benefit

-from meaningful community

-partnerships

-13. Family engagement and parent

-communication

-Result 4.3: 21c funded programs benefit

-from meaningful community

-partnerships

-14. Private school participation

-Result 4.3: 21c funded programs benefit

-from meaningful community

-partnerships (private schools)

-15. Safety standards

-See 21c safety standards and annual

-reporting safety questions

-, , , , ,

-Result 2.4: 21c funded programs strive

-for continuous improvement through the

-use of the Youth Program Quality

-Assessment (YPQA)

-What new practices have been adopted

-as a result of the COVID 19 pandemic?

-16. Governance

-How does a governance system meet

-regularly with diverse stakeholders who

-help guide the program?

-17. Budget

-How does the director maintain a well-

-developed system and provide sound

-fiscal management for the program?

-, , , , , , ,

-How does the fiscal agent provide proper

-oversight, organizational support, and

-fiscal management for the program?

-18. Covid-19 Adaptations

-What changes to programs and

-approaches have occurred as a result of

-the Covid-19 pandemic?
+11. Intentional Academic Components 21c programs support learning Does the site have at least one program strategy, beyond homework help, that is specifically designed to support students who are performing below grade level or struggling academically?
+12. Sustainability and partnerships 21c funded programs utilize diverse sources of funding 21c funded programs benefit from What are your active partnerships?
+What are your sources of funding? meaningful community partnerships 13.
+Family engagement and parent communication 21c funded programs engage with families as partners What types of family engagement or programming occurred if any?
+How and what communications methods are used to communicate with families and the community?
+Are family surveys completed?
+14. Independent school participation (Federal requirement) How are local independent schools being regularly consulted as expected within the law?
+15. Safety standards Programs follow 21 safety standards 16.
+Governance and Management 21C projects include appropriate checks and balances How does a governance and management system co-exist to meet regularly with diverse stakeholders who help guide the program?

+17. Budget How does the director maintain a well-developed system and provide sound fiscal management for the program?
+21c funded programs are cost effective How does the fiscal agent provide proper oversight, organizational support, and fiscal management for the program?
+18. Covid-19 Recovery Period What changes to programs and approaches have occurred as a result of project and/or district-wide recovery activity 21c funded programs are operating in and needs? concert with district and school strategies

+Program Observations

+Site:

-Program Observations (Only if allowable and advisable under COVID-19) Site: During programming time, team members will ob serve programming.
+During programming time, team members will observe programming.
 Team members will observe and take objective factual notes of what is observed.
-After the visit, these observations will be be transferred into the categories in chart below, and an analysis will be added, based on observations.
-1. Youth observations/actions 2.
-Staff observations/actions 3.
-Observations of physical climate, space, set up, and available equipment/materials 4.
-Observations on the schedule, transitions, and flow 5.
-Other observations 6.
-Youth Leadership (check if any observed) Leading Presenting Facilitating Planning Collaborative Problem Solving Collaborative Team-Work Persevering Reflecting/Evaluating Logical Reasoning 7.
-Persistent Youth Negativity (check if any observed) Arguing Complaining Not doing/Not Interested 8.
-Commentary/Analysis by reviewer
+After the visit, these observations will be transferred into the categories in chart below, and an analysis will be added, based on observations.

+1. Youth observations/actions

+2. Staff observations/actions

+3. Observations of physical climate, space, set

+up, and available equipment/materials

+4. Observations on the schedule, transitions,

+and flow

+5. Other observations

+6. Youth Leadership (check if any observed) Leading Presenting Facilitating Planning

+Collaborative Problem Solving Collaborative Team-Work

+Persevering Reflecting/Evaluating Logical Reasoning

+7. Persistent Youth Negativity (check if any

+observed) Arguing Complaining Not doing/Not Interested

+8. Commentary/Analysis by reviewer

-After-school Quality Self-Assessment Tool
+Afterschool Quality Self-Assessment Tool

+This Tool will be filled out using an E- Form with questions below targeting particular questions to role.
 Use the tables below to rate your afterschool program in each of the ten quality areas: (1) Afterschool Program Leadership; (2) Linkages to the School Day; (3) High-Quality Staff; (4) Safe and Appropriate Environment; (5) High-Interest Programming and Youth Engagement; (6) School Leadership Support; (7) Relationships with Children/Youth and their Families; (8) Instructional Leadership; (9) Flexible Structures and Student Choice; and (10) Community Partnerships and Sustainability.
 For each row in the table, read the expectation and circle a number representing how your program meets that specific expectation.
 A score of 1 signifies an area where your program is in need of significant improvement.
-A score of 3 signifies a midlevel rating.
+A score of 3 signifies a mid-level rating.
 A score of 5 signifies an area where your program fully meets or exceeds the expectation.
 If you do not know an answer to a question due to your role, put in an NA.
 It would be normal to expect that every program would have some low scores.
 Be sure to include comments.
 In many ways, these are more helpful for reviewers than scores.